hughobrien/psu-constitution/README.md

 15. Participant Status – shall have rights to attend and speak

-16. Referendum – as defined in Article 5
+16. Referendum – as defined in Article 5: Referendum

 17. Semester – is an academic semester as defined by the University academic calendar.